Tunable band topology and optical conductivity in altermagnets: Model and band topology

 First we shall discuss the effect of each term in Hamiltonian \eqref{eq:Hamiltonian-1} on the electronic band structure.
 Without spin-orbit coupling and magnetic field, i.e., $\alpha = |\bm{B}| = 0$, the Fermi surface at positive chemical potential $\mu$ consists of two identical ellipses at an angle $\pi/2$ with respect to each other and intersecting at the diagonals $p_x=\pm p_y$, with spins polarised along $\pm \bm{n}$ [see Fig.~\ref{fig:Spectrum}(a)].
 The ellipses' major and minor axes $a$ and $b$ are given by

 For physical systems, $\mu_B |\bm{B}|, \alpha p_F \ll \beta_M p_F^2\sim \mu$ where $p_F= 2m\mu$ is the Fermi momentum at the intersections.
 Therefore, the inclusion of a small spin-orbit coupling splits the Fermi-surfaces at the four intersection points by $\delta p_\perp \sim 2 \alpha p_F /v_F \ll p_F$ where $v_F = p_F/m$ is the Fermi velocity at these points [see Fig.~\ref{fig:Spectrum})(b)].
-For $\bm{n}$ along the $z$-axis without magnetic field, the Hamiltonian \eqref{eq:Hamiltonian-1} has $C_{4}T$ symmetry, and two additional mirror planes along the diagonals of the BZ.
-The split Fermi surfaces retain the $C_4$ symmetry.
+For $\bm{n}$ along the $z$-axis without magnetic field, the Hamiltonian \eqref{eq:Hamiltonian-1} has magnetic group $C_{4}'$ symmetry, and two additional magnetic point group mirror planes along the diagonals of the Brillouin zone (BZ).
+The shape of the split Fermi surfaces retains the $C_4$ symmetry.
 Similarly, the magnetic field only distorts slightly the Fermi surface.
-For both $\bm{B}, \bm{n}$ along the $z$-axis, the Fermi-surfaces are $C_4$ symmetric.
+For both $\bm{B}, \bm{n}$ along the $z$-axis, the shape of the Fermi-surfaces is $C_4$ symmetric.
 However, the magnetic field additionally induces a gap of $ 2 \mu_B |\bm{B}|$ at the origin, where the bands are otherwise degenerate.

 In the rest of this paper, we shall take the lattice constant to be unity.
 Thus momentum $\bm{p}$ is dimensionless, whereas $1/m, \alpha$ and $\beta_M$ have the units of energy.
 We shall take as the unit of energy $t$ which is of the order of the band-width.
 A typical value is $t\sim 1$~eV.
 For numerical simulations below, we shall express all band parameters in the reduced unit and set $1/m=t, \beta_M =\mu = 0.5t, p_F=1$ and $ \alpha p_F = 0.1 t$, unless otherwise specified.
 Frequency $\omega$ is also expressed in units of $t$.